Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 At first glance, these two operating systems seem quite similar, as far as the GUI is concerned.
 And while the roots of both can be traced back to Unix, iOS and Android are very different in one key respect.

-iOS is Apple’s proprietary mobile operating system that we see used primarily in iPhones and iPads, though variants of iOS are also used in other products such as Apple TV and the Apple Watch. iOS is always optimized and fine-tuned so as to make the most out of a device’s hardware, and Apple keeps a close watch on any third-party software developed for their mobile operating system.
+iOS is Apple’s proprietary mobile operating system that we see used primarily in iPhones and iPads.
+Although variants of iOS are also used in other products such as Apple TV and the Apple Watch. iOS is always optimized and fine-tuned to make the most out of a device’s hardware, and Apple keeps a close watch on any third-party software developed for their mobile operating system.

 In contrast, Android OS may be developed primarily by Google, but it is an open-source OS based on the Linux kernel.
 What this means is that anyone is free to improve, change, and adapt it as they see fit, leading to Android being much more widespread and implemented in a wide variety of different devices.
 However, this flexibility comes at the cost of optimization and security that iOS is known for.

-Furthermore, Apple’s CPUs have also seemed fairly weak over the years. the A12 Bionic chip is the first one to boast eight cores, the preceding A11 and A10 chips having six and four cores respectively.
+Furthermore, Apple’s CPUs have also seemed fairly weak over the years. the A12 Bionic chip is the first one to boast eight cores, the preceding A11 and A10 chips having six and four cores, respectively.
 Meanwhile, even mid-range Android phones have had octa-core CPUs for years now.
-However, the same still stands: due to superb operating system optimization, Apple’s CPUs have been consistently outperforming the competition for years now.
+However, the same still stands: due to superb operating system optimization, Apple’s CPUs have been consistently outperforming the competition for a long time.
 As a matter of fact, even older-generation iPhones tend to beat newer Android flagships in benchmarks.

 All in all, while Android phones almost always have superior hardware specs on paper, iPhones offer better performance in the vast majority of cases.